 Admission is free because this huge complex is actually an outdoor shopping mall!

 The Disney Springs area is filled with fun entertainment.
-A lot of people are confused on the Disney Springs address but it is in the same spot as the Downtown Disney Florida before, only renamed after the renovation.
+A lot of people are confused about the Disney Springs address but it is in the same spot as Downtown Disney Florida before, only renamed after the renovation.

 You can visit the complex at the Walt Disney World Resort in East Buena Vista Drive, Lake Buena Vista, Florida.

-Disney Springs hours are from 10 a.m. to 12 a.m. but hours for special activities varies.
+Disney Springs hours are from 10 a.m. to 12 a.m. but hours for special activities vary.

 Orlando, Florida has a lot to offer aside from its Disney attractions.
 There are several things to do around Disney World.
 After your fun-filled day in Disney Springs, you can do one of these activities nearby!